bartificer/programming-by-stealth/docs/pbs78.md

 ### Building Blocks

-A point I hoped this ver open-ended challenge would highlight is just how many virtual building blocks we’ve amassed in the past 77 instalments.
+A point I hoped this very open-ended challenge would highlight is just how many virtual building blocks we’ve amassed in the past 77 instalments.
 My first step in developing a solution was to decide on the building blocks I’d deploy.
 It was a given that I’d use jQuery and Bootstrap, but which of the many Bootstrap components we’ve met to date would I use?

 After quite a bit of experimentation, I ended up using all of the following to build my game: